Support Recovery and $\ell_2$-Error Bound for Sparse Regression with Quadratic Measurements via Weakly-Convex-Concave Regularization: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we examine the finite sample performance of the proposed method through numerical simulations.
-All experiments are implemented in MATLAB(R2023b) on a laptop with 32GB memory.
-The MATLAB code is available at \url{https://github.com/fjmath/sparseQMR_WCCP}.
+All experiments are implemented using MATLAB(R2023b) and the code is available at \url{https://github.com/fjmath/sparseQMR_WCCP}.

+We compare the performance of several WCCP, including SCAD, MCP, TL1, LOG, and EXP regularizers, with $\ell_1$ and $\ell_{1/2}$ regularizers.
+To enable a fair comparison across penalties where $\mu$ scales differently with $\lambda_n$, we introduce the standardized concavity

+a dimensionless constant determined solely by each penalty's shape parameters (Table~\ref{tab:penalty_parameters}).
+This quantity captures the intrinsic curvature of the penalty and aligns with the maximum concavity measure of \citet{zhang2010nearly}, expressed here within the $\mu$-amenable framework of \citet{loh2017support}.